ZhikharevAl/ZhikharevAl/README.md

 ### Test automation, quality enhancement, and product trust.

-> "Testing is the art of finding defects that nobody else can see and recognizing them when everyone else ignores them." - Michael Bolton
+> "Testing is the art of finding defects that nobody else can see and recognizing them when everyone else ignores them."

 > "Testing is like throwing knives in the dark.
-Proper testing is when you don't hit yourself." - Luke Lumberg
+Proper testing is when you don't hit yourself."

 Tester focused on test automation and continuous improvement of product quality.
 Striving to identify issues and find solutions to achieve a reliable and flawless user experience.